fickert/fast-downward-nancy/training/README.md

 to be equivalent.
 To try it, replace the call to tidybot-1.0.1.jar with a call to tidy.)

-The script compiles all generators that need to be compiled, and then generates the instances.
+The script uses the Makefile to compile all generators that need to be compiled, and then generates the instances.
 The parameters given to the instance generators were chosen to be as close as possible to the ones used in the IPC, since we want instances that are as similar as possible.
 If the generator accepts a random seed however, we use a different one, since we don't want exactly the same instances as the IPC.

 When called without any parameters, the script generates instances for all domains.
 To (re-)generate instances for a subset of domains,